A Very Dark, Very Red Wine

 KELLY: “Yeah.
 Well, I’ve done worse.”

 We never find out what Kelly meant by that.
 Three guys break into the place and start drilling the safe.
-Initially, Sofie thinks the cat might be responsible for the noise so she activates the locator on the cat’s collar and the sound tips the burglars to her presence.
+Initially, Sofie thinks Bentley the Cat (played by a cat named Archie) might be responsible for the noise so she activates the locator on the cat’s collar and the sound tips the burglars to her presence.

 The invaders are Otis (George Tchortov), Ernie (Pascal Langdale), and Dave (Joe Pingue).
 Dave is the one with the large drill, and his job is to open the safe.
-Ernie is the tech guy in charge of dealing with the security system, and is in constant contact with the operation’s mastermind (Kim Coates).
-Otis is the wheelman.
-He comes in to help the others after Sophie is discovered.
+Ernie is the tech guy in charge of dealing with the security system, and is in constant contact with the operation’s mastermind Rico (Kim Coates).

 In an interview with Raven Brunner of Game Rant, Director Randall Okita was asked about the fate of Archie (the gluten-allergic cat Sophie was hired to take care of).
 “You have to wait for the sequel to learn about the backstory of what was happening with the cat,” he responded.
 “People have asked about the cat.
 I will say this: The cat is okay.
 There was a lot of talk about how to tie in the cat piece.
 But we had to focus on the other characters.”

-The film’s ending resolves some things, but is abrupt, leaving things open to interpretation.
+The ending resolves some things, but is abrupt and open to interpretation.